equodev/chromium-multiplatform-testing/README.md

 ## VSCode GLSP Integration Setup

+Head over to the [vscode_setup.ts](./tests/vscode_setup.ts) file and modify the vscode binary location (results var) to point to your local binary.

-With VSCode installed on your machine open a terminal and input the following line:
+Open a terminal and input the following line:

 ```sh
 code serve-web